 The detailed scrutiny of applications for the eligibility criteria of SSC CGL 2020 and other aspects will not be done at the time of written examination.

 The candidates will be ‘provisionally’ accepted by the Commission as per the terms and conditions mentioned under SSC CGL 2020 eligibility criteria of this notice of examination.

-When the detailed scrutiny of various aspects of SSC CGL eligibility criteria 2020 is undertaken in later stages of recruitment process and any information is found unsubstantiated or false, the candidature will be cancelled and the Commission’s decision shall be final.
+When the detailed scrutiny of various aspects of SSC CGL eligibility criteria 2020 is undertaken in later stages of the recruitment process and any information is found unsubstantiated or false, the candidature will be canceled and the Commission’s decision shall be final.

 All those candidates who meet the SSC CGL 2020 eligibility criteria for appearing in Combined Graduate Level Examination, 2020 can fill the application form.
 The application form of SSC CGL Examination, 2020 will be available in online mode from September 15, 2020.
 The last date of submitting the application is October 15, 2020.
 Candidates must fill all the required details in the application form correctly.
 They must have documentary proof of any information they have entered in the application form.

 As per the exam pattern, SSC Combined Graduate Level Exam 2020 will be held in 4 tiers.
 The CGL exam Tier-1 and Tier-2 is Computer-based examination (CBE), Tier 3 is a descriptive test and Tier 4 is a computer proficiency test/skill test along with document verification (DV).
 Candidates who qualify the Tier 1 exam are selected to appear for the Tier 2 exam and similarly for other stages.
 Along with knowing the exam pattern applicants should also go through SSC CGL syllabus 2020 in detail to qualify the exam.